 How do I post an audio file?

-While very short or small audio files can be directly uploaded to StoryChorus (.mp3 or .ogg), like videos, larger audio files are best embedded from a repository like SoundCloud.
+Very short or small audio files can be directly uploaded to StoryChorus (.mp3 or .ogg), as you would a photo.
+But like videos, larger audio files are best embedded from a repository like SoundCloud.
 Again, you can use your own account for an online repository (SoundCloud has a free account.)
 If you have a longer recording and would like share it on the StoryChorus SoundCloud account, please Contact Us.

 How long will StoryChorus be open for contributions?